willferreira/multilabel-stance-detection/README.md

 3. The MFTC - run the script <code>prepare_mftc_dataset.py</code> which looks for a file called <code>MFTC_V3_Text.json</code> in the same directory as the script.
 The script requires an argument <code>--corpus \<corpus name\></code> where <code>corpus name</code> is one of <code>ALM, Baltimore, BLM, Davidson, Election, MeToo</code> or <code>Sandy</code>.
 For example:

       <code>python prepare_mftc_dataset.py --corpus ALM</code>

    prepares the data for the ALM dataset of the corpus.
+This generates two files: <code>moral-dataset-ALM.csv</code> and <code>moral-        dataset-ALM_elmo_embeddings.csv</code>.
+The first file is comma-separated with columns ID, Tweet, set, fold_1, fold_2, fold_3, fold_4,    fold_5, where set is train or hold-out test set, and fold_i indicates whether the tweet is in the train or test set for fold i.